microsoft/ignite-learning-paths-training-data/data40/demos/README.md

     CREATE DATABASE SCOPED CREDENTIAL AzureStorageCredential
     WITH
     IDENTITY = 'BlobIdentity',
-    SECRET = 'Your storage account key'
+    SECRET = 'Your storage account key';
-;
     ```

     **Note:** Prior to execution, make sure you have entered the valid storage account key